 The Union Pacific Railroad carries freight into the Branson Tri-Lakes area which includes western Taney County and southern Stone County in southwestern Missouri.

 The Branson Tri-Lakes area is blessed with four distinct seasons, offering spectacular views of wooded hills and lakes.
 Clean air and clean water, scenic highways and hiking trails draw visitors year-round.
 Gorgeous Dogwoods and Redbuds blossom in the spring as well as colorful foliage each autumn.
-Wild flowers and animals including deer, foxes, coyotes, bobcats and birds are abundant.
+Wild flowers and animals including deer, foxes, coyotes, bobcats, and birds.

 Branson is home to three breath-taking scenic lakes.
 Locals enjoy swimming, fishing, boating, jet skiing, parasailing, snorkeling, tubing, camping and more.

-Table Rock Lake, created in the late 1950’s is a popular recreational lake, just 10 minutes south of Branson.
-You'll see plenty of locals and visitors alike “living it up” through recreational boating, swimming, parasailing, scuba diving or any other freshwater activity.
-Tucked away in coves all over, are beautiful lakeside properties and cozy weekend resorts.
+Table Rock Lake, created in the late 1950s, is a popular recreational lake, just 10 minutes south of Branson.
+You'll see plenty of locals and visitors alike living it up through recreational boating, swimming, parasailing, scuba diving or any other freshwater activity.
+Tucked away in coves are beautiful lakeside properties and cozy weekend resorts.
 Largely known for its awesome bass fishing, Table Rock Lake has become increasingly popular as a tournament site as well.

 Lake Taneycomo begins at the Table Rock Dam south and west of Branson, winding 22 miles to Forsyth, Missouri.
 Formerly a portion of the White River, the construction of Table Rock Dam turned Lake Taneycomo into a cold-water lake offering year-around rainbow trout fishing straight from the hatchery!
 An excellent environment for trout, Taneycomo attracts anglers throughout the year, making it Missouri 's #1 trout fishing lake.